Choosing a country will allow you to access local content and enable you to shop in your local currency.

 2-D electrophoresis is a standard technique for visualizing complex protein mixtures from biological samples.
 However, there are drawbacks since it is time consuming and data quality varies due to gel-to-gel variation.
 2-D DIGE enables you to overcome the limitations of conventional 2-D electrophoresis.
 The ability to multiplex, and the use of an internal standard, allows you to use your time efficiently and extract the most information from every gel.
 Close

-GE Healthcare offers you a broad range of high-quality products for the complete workflows covering 1-D and 2-D electrophoresis, Western blotting, and 2-D Difference Gel Electrophoresis (2-D DIGE).
-Common to all of these workflows is image capture, where GE Healthcare offers a portfolio of versatile and upgradeable imagers that cover several types of detection modes - from densitometry, through phosphorimaging to fluorescence and chemiluminescence - allowing you to select the best analysis solution for your applications.
+GE Healthcare Life Sciences offers a broad range of high-quality products covering 1-D and 2-D electrophoresis, Western blotting, and 2-D Difference Gel Electrophoresis (2-D DIGE).
+Common to all of these analytical workflows is image capture.
+Our portfolio of versatile and upgradeable imagers covers the entire range of protein and nucleic acid detection methods–from densitometry, through phosphorimaging to fluorescence and chemiluminescence–so that you can select the most appropriate analysis platform for your applications.
 Close

 Imaging - Principles and Methods